 Getting there: The Scarlet is less than 10 minutes by car from Cornwall Airport Newquay, which is a 70-minute flight from London.

-Savour deliciously reduced food miles in Pembrokeshire, west Wales
+Savour deliciously reduced food miles in Pembrokeshire, Wales

-Cenarth Falls of the River Teifi in Wales, credited to @standhisround from Flickr
+Cenarth Falls of the River Teifi in Wales @standhisround on Flickr

 Hammet House is a luxury country house hotel that sits close to the River Teifi in Pembrokeshire, surrounded by glorious landscaped gardens.
 Despite its age, Hammet House was the first hotel in Britain to be awarded Green Key status – an internationally recognised mark of ecological excellence.
 Making the most of its three-foot-thick stone walls, the house keeps cool in summer and toasty in winter.
 The hotel endeavours to limit its food miles wherever possible; considering it’s surrounded by a wealth of fabulous local food producers it's not too difficult!